 6.2.
-Early Termination Payment.
-If an Early Termination Date is declared, the Non-Defaulting Party shall in good faith calculate its Gains, Losses and Costs, resulting from the terminated Transactions or part(s) thereof.
+Early Termination Payment. (a) If an Early Termination Date is declared, the Non-Defaulting Party shall in good faith calculate its Gains, Losses and Costs, resulting from the terminated Transactions or part(s) thereof.
 Such Gains, Losses and Costs with respect to all terminated Transactions (or part(s) thereof) shall be aggregated with all damages payable under Section 3.3(b) into a single net amount, and the Non-Defaulting Party shall notify the Defaulting Party of such net amount owed (such notice being the “Damage Notice”).
 The Gains, Losses and Costs shall be determined by the Non-Defaulting Party by comparing the value of each terminated Transaction (or part(s) thereof, had it not been terminated) to the market value of an equivalent replacement transaction having a term equal to the remaining Term of each such terminated Transaction (or part(s) thereof).
 The market value of an equivalent replacement transaction may be established either pursuant to a quote by a bona fide third party or by the cost of a replacement transaction which is reasonably expected to be available in the market in replacement of each terminated Transaction (or part(s) thereof).
 It is, however, expressly agreed that a Party shall not be required to enter into a replacement transaction in order to determine the Early Termination Payment (as hereinafter defined)).
-To ascertain the market prices of a replacement transaction, the Non-Defaulting party may consider, among other valuations, any or all of the settlement prices of any Bandwidth futures contracts, quotations from leading dealers in Bandwidth capacity contracts and other bona fide third party offers, all adjusted for the length of the remaining Term and differences in provisioning and interconnections.
+To ascertain the market prices of a replacement transaction, the Non-Defaulting Party may consider, among other valuations, any or all of the settlement prices of any Bandwidth futures contracts, quotations from leading dealers in Bandwidth capacity contracts and other bona fide third party offers, all adjusted for the length of the remaining Term and differences in provisioning and interconnections.
 If the Non-Defaulting Party’s aggregate Losses and Costs and amounts due to it under Sections 3.3(b), if any, exceed its aggregate Gains, the Defaulting Party shall, within five (5) Days of its receipt of the Damage Notice, pay the net amount owed to the Non-Defaulting Party as an early termination payment (“Early Termination Payment”).
 Such Early Termination Payment shall be paid together with interest thereon (before as well as after judgement), from (and including) the relevant Early Termination Date to (but excluding) the date such amount is paid at the Default Rate, plus any other unpaid amounts (but, as to the terminated Transactions or part(s) thereof, excluding any unpaid amounts which are taken into account in the definition of “Losses”) owing by the Defaulting Party under this Agreement.
 Such interest will be calculated on the basis of daily compounding and the actual number of days elapsed.
 If the Non-Defaulting Party’s aggregate Gains exceed its aggregate Losses and Costs and amounts due to it under Sections 3.3(b), if any, resulting from such early termination, the Non-Defaulting Party shall, after giving effect to any setoff rights, pay the net amount as an Early Termination Payment without interest to the Defaulting Party on or before the date twenty (20) Days after the Early Termination Date.
 The Non-Defaulting Party shall determine its Gains, Losses and Costs as of the Early Termination Date, or, if that is not possible, at the earliest date thereafter that is reasonably possible.